LauraWartschinski/overflow_with_joy/README.md

   * [Hackme 1](#hackme-1) executes whatever shellcode is inserted.
 Use it to start a new shell.
   * [Hackme 2](#hackme-2) checks a password, but a buffer overflow makes it possible to overwrite the variable.
   * [Hackme 3](#hackme-3) can be manipulated to execute code on the stack, e.g. to start a new shell.
+  * [Hackme 4](#hackme-4) shows a very simple heap overflow that can be exploited to display the contents of a secret file.